KennethDoerflein/ESP32Clock/README.md

 ### First-Time Setup

 1. On the first boot, or if WiFi credentials are not configured, the clock will start a Wi-Fi Access Point (AP).
-The SSID will be **`ESP32-Clock-Setup`**.
+The SSID will be **`Clock-Setup`**.
 2. Connect to this network from your phone or computer.
 3. Open a web browser and navigate to the clock's static IP address, which is **`http://192.168.4.1`**.
 This address is fixed when the clock is in AP mode.